Ready for a dental exam?

 Some of the issues that can be detected early during a dental checkup include tooth decay, cavities, gum diseases, and oral cancer.
-Finding and fixing these problems early increase a dentists ability to successfully treat these conditions but also saves the patient money over time.
+Successfully treating these conditions also saves you money over time.

 Dental exams are an essential part of your preventative oral care.